alasdairtran/fourierflow/README.md

 # Install all python dependencies
 poetry install
 source .venv/bin/activate # or: poetry shell
+# If we need to use Jupyter notebooks
 python -m ipykernel install --user --name fourierflow --display-name "fourierflow"
-# Manually install tensorflow as poetry gets mad when tensorflow wants newer
-# tensorboard version than what pytorch-lightning requires.
+# Temp fix until allennlp has upgraded transformers dependencies to 4.11
-poe install-tensorflow
+poe update-transformers
 # Manually reinstall Pytorch with CUDA 11.1 support
+# Monitor poetry's support for pytorch here: https://github.com/python-poetry/poetry/issues/2613
 poe install-torch-cuda11
-# Manually upgrade wandb to fix sync time issue: https://github.com/wandb/client/pull/2457
-pip install -U wandb

 # set default paths
 cp example.env .env
-# The environmnet variables in .env will be loaded automatically when running
+# The environment variables in .env will be loaded automatically when running
 # fourierflow train, but we can also load them manually in our terminal
 export $(cat .env | xargs)